Owain Yeoman

-Owain Sebastian Yeoman is a Welsh actor, best known for playing CBI Agent Wayne Rigsby in the CBS series The Mentalist.
+Owain Sebastian Yeoman (born 2 July 1978) is a Welsh actor, best known for playing CBI Agent Wayne Rigsby in the CBS series The Mentalist.
 His additional credits include The Nine, Kitchen Confidential, Turn (as Benedict Arnold), Generation Kill, and Emergence.

 Early life

 Yeoman was born and raised in Chepstow, Monmouthshire, Wales, where his parents, Michael and Hilary, still live.
 He attended Wantage CofE Primary School before attending school at Wyedean School in Sedbury, Gloucestershire, where he showed a keen interest in English language, English literature, and was involved in the school's amateur dramatics productions.

 He studied English literature at Oxford University as a member of Brasenose College, and graduated BA, which matured into an MA.
-In those years he was a member of the OUDS and Oxford Revue.
+In those years, he was a member of the OUDS and Oxford Revue.
 He had planned to continue doctoral studies but was not able to secure a grant.
-Instead he worked for a time at a bank in Canary Wharf, London before enrolling at the Royal Academy of Dramatic Art to study acting alongside acclaimed method actor Pieter Lawman.
+Instead, he worked for a time at a bank in Canary Wharf, London before enrolling at the Royal Academy of Dramatic Art to study acting alongside acclaimed method actor Pieter Lawman.